 I am an early stage researcher from Germany and I work as a plant scientist at the Australian Plant Phenomics Facility based at the Australian National University in Canberra.

+Previously, I completed a PhD in biology at Ghent University in Belgium.
 During my PhD, almost everything about my research was “micro”.
-I worked with microalgae and bacteria, and studied their micro-scale interactions.
+Specifically, I worked with microalgae and bacteria, and studied their micro-scale interactions.
 As part of an innovative training network, my research project was one out of fifteen projects funded by the European Union.
-The goal of the network was to study the algal microbiome, specifically the interactions between algae and their associated bacteria.
-Being part of this network was a great experience because I got to establish close collaborations with PhD students and professors at other European institutions and companies.
+The goal of the network was to shed light on the complex interactions between algae and their associated bacteria, the algal microbiome.
+Being part of this network was a great experience because I got to work with PhD students and professors at other European institutions and companies.